WLACCS942/NineAlgorithmsAndCounting/README.md

     </tr>
 </table>

-* 2.Algorithms not from the Textbook:
+* Algorithms not from the Textbook:

 <table>
     <tr>